Background Invariance Testing According to Semantic Proximity: Related Works

-The invariance qualities of ML models have been studied for a few decades.
-In recent years, invariance testing becomes a common procedure in invariant learning \cite{invariant_risk,water_bird, invariant_learning}.
+Invariance qualities of ML models have been studied for a few decades.
+In recent years, invariance testing has become a common procedure in invariant learning \cite{invariant_risk,water_bird,invariant_learning}.
 Among different invariance qualities, background invariance is attracting more attention.
 In the literature, several types of variations were introduced in background invariance testing, e.g., by replacing the original background with random noise, color patterns, and randomly selected background images.
+In this section, firstly, we introduce existing attempts, followed by an introduction to other techniques that are used in this work to help conduct background invariance testing.

-\cite{noise_bgtest} tested object detection models by transforming the original background to random noise or black pixels.
+Rosenfeld, et al. \cite{noise_bgtest} tested object detection models by transforming the original background to random noise or black pixels.
 They reported that all tested models failed to perform correctly at least in one of their testing cases.
-Similarly, \cite{random_erase, aaai_occlusion1, aaai_occlusion2} replaced parts of the images with black or grey pixels for foreground invariance testing.

-\cite{2004scenetest} noticed that the association between a foreground object and its background scene affected object recognition and described such association as ``consistency''. \cite{color_bgtest} tested different models with consistent and inconsistent backgrounds, while using the term ``semantically-related'' to describe consistent association.
-In particular, they used color texture to replace the original background of the target image, and controlled the inconsistency using a parameterized texture model \cite{color_texture}.

-Several researchers experimented with swapping background scenes in studying background invariance, e.g., \cite{2004scenetest}. \cite{bgchallenge} provided the Background Challenge database by overlaying a foreground object to all extracted backgrounds from other images.
+Similarly, others, e.g., \cite{random_erase,aaai_occlusion1,aaai_occlusion2}, replaced parts of the images with black or gray pixels for foreground invariance testing. \cite{2004scenetest} noticed that the association between a foreground object and its background scene affected object recognition and described such association as ``consistency''.
+Lauer and Cornelissen \cite{color_bgtest} tested different models with consistent and inconsistent backgrounds, while using the term ``semantically-related'' to describe consistent association.
+In particular, they used color texture to replace the original background of the target image and controlled the inconsistency using a parameterized texture model \cite{color_texture}.
+Several researchers experimented with swapping background scenes in studying background invariance, e.g., \cite{2004scenetest}.
+Xiao, et al. \cite{bgchallenge} provided the Background Challenge database by overlaying a foreground object to all extracted backgrounds from other images.
 To prepare models (to be tested), they also provided a smaller version of ImageNet with nine classes (IN9).
-In this work, we train a small repository of models on IN9.
+In this work, we train a small repository of models on IN9, i.e., the models being tested in this work were trained for image classification.

-Like many invariance qualities (e.g., rotation, size, and intensity), it is relatively easy to control the variation of noise level, the size of the replacement patch, and the inconsistency level of color textures.
-However, it is not so easy to control the level of consistency or semantic association when one replaces one background scene with another.
-This work aims to address this research challenge.